th-otto/MagicOnLinux/README.md

 # Bugs and Agenda

 * Include German, French and English localisation of emulator and emulated system without needing to clone AtariX repository.
-* Add parameter for choosing the configuration file.
-* Add parameter for seleciting the editor for "-open_conf".
 * Ability to mount disk and floppy disk images.
 * Musashi emulator sources should be synchronised with latest version (see below).
 * Atari root file system (like MAGIC_C) folder should be automatically created and localised.